 Always shows decimalPlaces numbers to the right of the decimal point.

-For a broader review of tags see: Add and modify dynamic text.
+For a broader review of tags, see Modify dynamic text.

-The following examples demonstrate how these tags can utilized to modify labels.
+The following examples demonstrate how these tags can used to modify labels.

-Example 1: Degrees with three decimal places and cardinal direction. directionSeparator is any string between the value and the letter denoting cardinal direction.
+Example 1: Degrees with three decimal places and the cardinal point. directionSeparator is any string between the value and the letter denoting the cardinal point.
 In the example, directionSeparator is a space.

 <dyn type="grid" units="dd" decimalPlaces="3" zeroPad="True" showDirections="True" directionSeparator=" "/>.

-Example 2: Degrees with three decimal places. showDirections = "False" instructs the labels not to use letters for cardinal direction.
+Example 2: Degrees with three decimal places. showDirections = "False" instructs the labels not to use letters for the cardinal point.
 A minus sign is used in front of South and West values.

 <dyn type="grid" units="dd" decimalPlaces="3" zeroPad="True" showDirections="False"/>.